Urho Kekkonen: Family history

 The Kekkonens are an old Savonian family.
 The ancestors of Urho Kekkonen most likely settled in the Savonia region before the 16th century.
 Although it is not known where the Kekkonens came to Savonia from, there has been speculation that they are from Karelia as people with the name were known to have lived in certain settlements of the Karelian Isthmus for centuries.
 Kekkonen himself thought it possible that the family might instead originate from Western Finland, for example from Tavastia, where there have been place names connected to their surname from as early as the 15th century.
 His seventh-great-grandfather Tuomas Kekkonen (born ca. 1630) is first mentioned in documents in Pieksämäki in 1673.
 He was probably from either Kangasniemi or Joroinen.

 Twelve generations of Urho Kekkonen's ancestors were peasants from eastern Finland.
 The paternal side of Kekkonen's family practised slash-and-burn agriculture and the maternal side stayed on their own site.
 Kekkonen's paternal grandfather Eenokki was part of a landless group grown in the 19th century and lived on temporary work and working as a farmworker.
+Although Urho Kekkonen never met his grandfather (Urho was 9 years old when Eenokki died), he often drew on his teachings, as their shared one belief about working: a man must be greedy for work.

 After serving in several houses Eenokki Kekkonen married Anna-Liisa Koskinen.
 They had four sons, named Taavetti, Johannes, Alpertti and Juho.
 Juho Kekkonen, the youngest son of the family, who had gone travelling from the family's home in Korvenmökki in the village of Koivujärvi, was the father of Urho Kekkonen.
 Aatu Pylvänäinen, Urho Kekkonen's maternal grandfather, who worked as a farmer at the Tarkkala farm in Kangasniemi, married Amanda Manninen in the summer of 1878 when she was only 16 years old.
 Their children, three daughters and three sons, were Emilia, Elsa, Siilas, Tyyne, Eetu, and Samuel.

 As the son of a poor family, Juho Kekkonen had to go to work in the forest and ended up at a log working ground in Kangasniemi in 1898.
 Emilia Pylvänäinen herded cattle there, on the shores of the Haahkala lands, where Juho Kekkonen worked with other loggers.
 The two youngsters got to know each other and they married in 1899.
 The couple moved to Otava, where Juho Kekkonen got a job at the Koivusaha sawmill of Halla Oy.
 He was later appointed the head of forestry work and caretaker of the logging business.